beer-psi/chuni-penguin/docs/docs/commands/games.md

     - `-g, --genre <genres...>`: <small>(default: None)</small> Limit song pool to the given genres.
 Specify multiple genres with spaces, e.g. `-g niconico original`.
     **Games played with this option will not be counted towards the leaderboard.**
+    `-l`, `--level`: Limit song pool to the provided chart levels.
+Can specify a level (13+), a chart constant (13.8), or a range (13.5-13.8).
+Can specify multiple levels, e.g. `-g 13+ 15`. **Games played with this option will not be counted towards the leaderboard.**
+    `--seed`: Specify a seed for the game.
+A seed contains 8 uppercase characters and digits (except `O` and `0`).
+A seed only gives the same game if all other options are the same.
+A seed does not guarantee the same game as new songs get added.
+    **Games played with this option will not be counted towards the leaderboard.**
     - `-v, --volume <volume>`: <small>(default: 15)</small> **(voice only)** Sets the volume of the bot, as a percentage between 1 and 100.
 This can get extremely loud.
     - `-h, --hardcore`: Hardcore mode, each player gets one chance to answer each